artgris/FileManagerBundle/Resources/doc/book/2-service-configuration.md

 If basic configuration is not sufficient for you and you need more control, using the service configuration below

-for this conf you just need one option :
+for this conf you just need one option:

 #### `service` The service that will return configuration